widespot/terraform-aws-accounts/README.md

 terraform apply
 ```

-The first execution should end with a following error message
+### Troubleshooting "creating account"
 ```
 Error creating account: AWSOrganizationsNotInUseException: Your account is not a member of an organization.
 ```
-=> The email address of the master account must be verified.
+**Solution:** The email address of the master account must be verified.

+### Account population
 **[Unfortunately, Terraform doesn't provide a way to automate the creation of the `IamAdminAccessRole` in the managed
 accounts](#cross-account-terraform-loop-limitation)**.
 A second step must therefore be manually be initiated for each
 account, using the second module provided

-### Account population
 ```tf
 module "prod_account" {
   source = ""